Design and typography at Salt

 Some Salt covers have also become acts of homage – quiet conversations with the history of book design.
 This is especially evident in our collaborations with Nicholas Royle, whose memoirs about books and bookselling explore that same lineage of visual and textual passion.
 These subtle allusions remind me that design is never created in isolation; it’s always in dialogue with what’s come before.

-A Typographic Timeline: From Swift to Neacademia
+A typographic timeline: from Swift to Neacademia

 Typography has always been central to Salt’s craft.
 Over the years, our typefaces have marked each chapter in our story.
 Swift carried us through our earliest years – intelligent, readable, and humane.
 As Salt moved toward trade publishing around 2005, we turned to Bembo, Sabon, and later Paperback a new font designed by John Downer for House Industries.
 These faces added warmth and range, reflecting our new, expressive covers and our broader readership.